 Rice allowance and clothing are part of the de minimis benefits.
 There is an excess of 500 and 4,000 in rice allowance and clothing.
 (500 + 4, 000 + 100, 000) 104,500 total other benefits, which are subject to the threshold of 90, 000

 14, 500 is the excess beyond the ceiling amount.
 In any excess would be part of the computation of withholding tax.

 So, therefore, Mr. B is taxable using the income tax table.
 Read here to learn more about personal income tax.

-The de minimis benefits are any benefits that are given to the employees by the employee which are mandated by law.
+The de minimis benefits are any benefits given to the employees by the employee, which are mandated by law.
 In the computation of taxable income for the employee, any excess beyond the allowable amount of 90,000 tax exemption Philippines will be part of the taxable income.
-The taxable benefits are determined if the particular benefits exceeded the de minimis benefits threshold per benefits then all excess amount of those benefits will be accumulated to compute if there is any excess on the total de minimis benefits threshold.
+The taxable benefits are determined if the particular services exceeded the de minimis benefits threshold per benefit.
+You accumulate all excess amounts of those benefits to computing if there is any excess on the total de minimis benefits threshold.
 Learn other updates on train law Philippines.